sijang/SpachTransformer/README.md

 ### Citation
 If you use Spach Transformer, please consider citing:

-    @article{jang2022spach,
+    @article{jang2023spach,
-        title={Spach Transformer: Spatial and channel-wise transformer based on local and global self-attentions for PET image denoising}, author={Jang, Se-In and Pan, Tinsu and Li, Ye and Heidari, Pedram and Chen, Junyu and Li, Quanzheng and Gong, Kuang}, journal={arXiv preprint arXiv:2209.03300},
+      title={Spach Transformer: Spatial and channel-wise transformer based on local and global self-attentions for PET image denoising}, author={Jang, Se-In and Pan, Tinsu and Li, Ye and Heidari, Pedram and Chen, Junyu and Li, Quanzheng and Gong, Kuang}, journal={IEEE transactions on medical imaging},
-        year={2022} }
+      year={2023},
+      publisher={IEEE}
     }